 Food waste disposal for septic systems or septic tanks

 Can you use a garbage disposal if you have a septic system instead of the regular sewer system?
-A septic tank is watertight tank that stores domestic sanitary wastewater underground and is most commonly used in areas where there are no connected sewerage systems.
-If your waste water is stored in a septic tank it isn’t recommended to use a garbage disposal unit.
-Why is that?
+A septic tank is a watertight tank that stores domestic sanitary wastewater underground and gets commonly used in areas with no connected sewerage systems.
+If your wastewater is being stored in a septic tank, then we don’t recommend using a standard garbage disposal unit.

 Best garbage disposal for septic systems

 The InSinkErator Evolution Septic Assist is a garbage disposal that is optimized for homes with septic systems.
 This disposer adds an automatic injection of enzyme-producing microorganisms to the food waste that helps break down the food particles much quicker in your septic tank.
 This InSinkErator is quiet and powerful thanks to the 3/4 HP motor.

 - Feed type: Continuous feed

 - Horse power: 3/4 HP

 - Speed: 1725 RPM

 Moen GXS75C GX Series

 Best garbage disposal with permanent magnet motor